 The pinDMD is powered by the same PSU that’s powering the computer.
 This will make the DMD only turn on when your computer is turned on.
 This way you can have the cabinet lighting powered on showing off your table even when you are not playing.
 The pinDMD works with +5V and comes with a long Molex cable that should plug directly into one of the Molex connectors of your PSU

-For the audio system, I’m using one of the kits which is very easy to connect.
+For the audio system, I’m using one of the kits which are very easy to connect.
 Just connect the backbox speaker and subwoofer to the corresponding terminals using speaker wire and plug in the power cable for the amplifier.

 Then use a 3.5mm –> RCA cable to connect your computer, the amplifier has a crossover knob for the subwoofer, this will allow you to adjust the sound to your hearing.
 Then I launched Spotify.
 The audio quality is not bad, the subwoofer is pretty flexible and makes the cabinet shake which is a great special effect.